Our Science

 No patients left behind

 Viruses can mutate, resulting in different clinical strain variants circulating in the overall patient population.
-By systematically engineering therapeutic antibodies that display strong binding affinities to conserved epitopes across different viral strain variants, we are able to reach the full spectrum of virally infected cancer patients with the same therapy.
+By systematically engineering therapeutic antibodies that display strong binding affinities to highly conserved epitopes across different HCMV strain variants, we are able to reach the full spectrum of virally infected cancer patients with the same therapy.

 Please enable your browser to accept cookies and refresh this page to enjoy the best experience from this website and to dismiss this message.